-Mike Rhoades, one of the architects of Virginia Commonwealth's run of NCAA tournament appearances, has been named the 24th head coach in Rice University men's basketball history, director of athletics Joe Karlgaard announced on Wednesday, March 26, 2014.
+Mike Rhoades, one of the architects of Virginia Commonwealth's run of NCAA Tournament appearances, was named the 24th head coach in Rice University men's basketball history, director of athletics Joe Karlgaard announced on Wednesday, March 26, 2014.

 Rhoades spent the last five seasons on staff at VCU, which posted a 137-46 record during his tenure.
 The Rams played in postseason tournaments each of his five years, the last four in the NCAA Tournament.
 That run was highlighted by a trip to the Final Four in 2011.

-Rhoades joined Shaka Smart's staff as an assistant coach in Smart's first season (2009-10) season, a year which saw the Rams win 27 games and the CBI Tournament championship.
-The following season, VCU tied the program record with 28 wins and made national during a thrilling run as an 11th seed that saw the Rams defeat USC, Georgetown, Purdue, Florida State and Kansas to earn a spot in the Final Four which at Reliant Stadium in Houston.
+Rhoades joined Shaka Smart's staff as an assistant coach in Smart's first season (2009-10), a year which saw the Rams win 27 games and the CBI Tournament championship.
+The following season, VCU tied the program record with 28 wins and made national during a thrilling run as an 11th seed that saw the Rams defeat USC, Georgetown, Purdue, Florida State and Kansas to earn a spot in the Final Four, held at Reliant Stadium in Houston.

 "Rice has made a phenomenal hire in Mike Rhoades," Smart said.
 "He's a tremendous person, a tireless worker and an inspiring leader.
 Over the past five years, Mike has been instrumental to our success and played a key role in literally every facet of our program.
 While it is sad to see him go, I am so excited for Mike and his family to be joining the Rice community.
 Great days are ahead."